janloeffler/hoster-scan/README.md

 ### Requirements ###

-To run the Hoster Scan it is recommended to use a spare server and keep the process running (use "screen -r" to recover a session) since depending on the input list of hosting companies and the crawl depth (number of subpages) it can take many hours to days to complete the scan.
+To run the Hoster Scan it is recommended to use a spare server and keep the process running (use "screen -S scan" to start and "screen -r scan" to recover a session) since depending on the input list of hosting companies and the crawl depth (number of subpages) it can take many hours to days to complete the scan.

 The environment has to support Python 3.6 or higher and the following Python module